26

 Happy World Voice Day!

 Happy World Voice Day!
-Happy World Voice Day!
 World Voice Day is April 16.
 Every year on April 16, otolaryngologist—head and neck surgeons and other voice health professionals worldwide join together to recognize World Voice Day (WVD).
-World Voice Day encourages men and women...
+World Voice Day encourages men and women, young and old, to ...

 March is MS Awareness Month

-March is MS Awareness Month Speech Therapy Can Help Patients with MS: Speech and swallowing problems are among the most frustrating of MS symptoms, but speech therapy can help patients speak and swallow better.
-For the millions of people throughout the world with multiple scler...
+Speech Therapy Can Help Patients with MS: Speech and swallowing problems are among the most frustrating of MS symptoms, but speech therapy can help patients speak and swallow better.
+For the millions of people throughout the world with multiple sclerosis, symptoms can be debilit...

 A New Year’s Resolution for a Healthy Voice

-A New Year’s Resolution for a Healthy Voice With the new year right around the corner, too, you’re probably planning your resolutions.
+With the new year right around the corner, too, you're probably planning your resolutions.
 Why not keep your voice healthy in the new year?
-You can start now with a few easy choices: Focus on your breathing: Breathing powers the voic...
+You can start now with a few easy choices: Focus on your breathing: Breathing powers the voice, and good breathing patterns are bene...

 How to keep your voice healthy during the holidays

-How to keep your voice healthy during the holidays Make sure to get enough sleep: With so many obligations during the holiday season, it can be tempting to add extra hours to your day by staying up later.
+Make sure to get enough sleep: With so many obligations during the holiday season, it can be tempting to add extra hours to your day by staying up later.
 Remember, your vocal mechanism is a smaller part of your whole body.
-Cari...
+Caring for your voice starts with caring for your whole b...

 Videostroboscopy

-Videostroboscopy What’s Going on With My Voice?
+What's Going on With My Voice?
 Is your voice not what it used to be?
 Are you losing your voice frequently, experiencing hoarseness, or persistent strain?
-A videostroboscopy assessment will provide a more detailed analysis of your vocal folds while you are prod...
+A videostroboscopy assessment will provide a more detailed analysis of your vocal folds while you are producing sound ...

 LOUD Crowd

-LOUD Crowd We are pleased to announce that we have added The LOUD Crowd® to preserve the voices of individuals with Parkinson’s and related neurological disorders such as Essential Tremor, Lewy Body Dementia, Progressive Supranuclear Palsy and Multiple System Atrophy.
-Upon comp...
+We are pleased to announce that we have added The LOUD Crowd® to preserve the voices of individuals with Parkinson's and related neurological disorders such as Essential Tremor, Lewy Body Dementia, Progressive Supranuclear Palsy and Multiple System Atrophy.
+Upon complet...

 8 Tips for Saving Your Teacher Voice